wmk2114/wmk2114/README.md

 ### Hello, hello 👋
-My name is Wyatt King, and I'm a senior at Columbia in its joint international relations and statistics program.
+My name is Wyatt, and I'm a senior at Columbia in its joint international relations and statistics program.
 In May, I'll graduate, and before that, I'll finish writing a senior thesis on state identity and nuclear weapons use.
 Here, you can find an assortment of projects that I've worked on at university along with my website repository.
 Feel free to get in contact if you want to talk constructivism, Moby Dick, or Mets baseball.

 You can find out more about me on my [website](https://wmk2114.github.io/my-site/index.html), including that I did [student journalism](https://wmk2114.github.io/my-site/Multimedia.html) covering Columbia's campus protests.
 To check out my professional experience, you find my CV [here](https://wmk2114.github.io/my-site/pdfs/WyattKingCV.pdf) and LinkedIn [here](https://www.linkedin.com/in/wyatt-king-790955263/).